Rates, discounts and monetary transactions

 "If you pay peanuts, you get monkeys"

-The buyer initially, whether or not at the instigation of a (mortgage) advisor, instructed another (cheap or price-fighting) notary to arrange the delivery on the delivery date, but that notary - unlike us - for whatever reason failed to complete this on time, after which the buyer subsequently instructed us to carry out the delivery on time and properly in accordance with the instruction.
+Purchaser initially, whether or not at the instigation of a (mortgage) advisor, instructed another (cheap or price-fighting) notary to arrange the transfer on the transfer date, but such notary - unlike us - for whatever reason failed to complete this on time, after which the purchaser subsequently instructed us to carry out the transfer on time and properly in accordance with the assignment.

 Purchaser